All our content written by humans for humans

 • Convert live or recorded video into multiple formats.

-Step 4: Configure a Content Delivery Network (CDN)
+4. Configure a Content Delivery Network (CDN)

 Without a CDN, your server might collapse under the weight of simultaneous requests.
 CDNs distribute your content across global edge locations, thereby reducing latency and buffering.